 Figure 4-7.
-Data sovereignty comparison: microservices versus monolithic database
+Data sovereignty comparison: monolithic database versus microservices shared across services.

 The centralized database approach initially looks simpler and seems to enable reuse of entities in different subsystems to make everything consistent.
 But the reality is you end up with huge tables that serve many different subsystems, and that include attributes and columns that are not needed in most cases. it is like trying to use the same physical map for hiking a short trail, taking a day-long car trip, and learning geography.